boldare/boldare-tech/content/posts/2018-04-03_how-does-slack-communicate-with-spotify.md

 ---

 ## How it all started
-We're using Slack extensively here at @xsolve, it seems that everyone does.
+We're using Slack extensively here at @Boldare, it seems that everyone does.
 Recently, I've noticed that if you paste a Spotify link to Slack, it gets converted to a Spotify widget.
 What's more, you can control your fully-local, desktop Spotify app from there!
 How come?!
 Let me show you the steps that I took in order to find the true answer.